umccr/htsget-rs/htsget-config/README.md

 This is useful as allows the resolver to match an ID, if a particular set of query parameters are also present.
 For example, a resolver can be set to only resolve IDs if the format is also BAM.

-This component can be configured by setting the `[resolver.allow_guard]` table with.
+This component can be configured by setting the `[resolver.allow_guard]` table.
 The following options are available to restrict which queries are resolved by a resolver:

 | Option                  | Description                                                                             | Type                                                                  | Default                             |
 |-------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------|-------------------------------------|